Soegondo Djojopoespito: Second Youth Congress

-As the chairman of the Union of Indonesian Students, Djojopoespito began attempts at integrating all the student associations in Dutch East Indies into the Union.
+As the chairman of the Union of Indonesian Students, Djojopoespito began attempts at integrating all the student associations in the Dutch East Indies into the Union.
 He was inspired by the Association of Political Organisations of the Indonesian People, which at that time managed to unite all of the pro-Indonesian political parties in the Dutch East Indies, such as the Indonesian National Party, Islamic Union Party, and BU.
-Finally, in June 1928, Soegondo managed to form a committee which was consisted of representatives from student associations.
+Finally, in June 1928, Soegondo managed to form a committee that consisted of representatives from student associations.
 Soegondo became the chairman of the committee.

 The committee decided to hold a youth congress to finalize the debate about the form of the new student union.
-Nationalist politicians, such as Sartono, Arnold Mononutu, Muhammad Nazif, and Sunario, assisted the committee to find the location for the congress, fund the congress, contact speakers for the congress, and set the time.
+Nationalist politicians, such as Sartono, Arnold Mononutu, Muhammad Nazif, and Sunario, assisted the committee in finding the location for the congress, funding the congress, contacting speakers for the congress, and setting the time.
 Aside from the technical tasks, the committee also prepared the draft for the Youth Pledge that was planned to be read in the congress.

 The congress began at 7:30 PM on 27 October 1928 inside the Katholieke Jongelengen (Catholic Youth) building.
 Representatives of youth groups and political parties attended the congress, and members of the Volksraad such as Tjokorda Gde Raka Soekawati and Suryono also attended.
 Several Dutch also attended the congress as observers.
 The media and press reported on the event, and sent Wage Rudolf Supratman and Saerun as its representative.